Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 Use Github issue tracking to document your work and progress when necessary, especially when working on bugs.
 This will allow other developers to help, and stakeholders to track your progress.

+## Focus and Follow Up issues

+During your work try to stay on track, for bugs if you feel a quick solution can be thrown before dipping into a proper solution, please consult with your team lead.
+Any indirect issue you find during your work should be translated to a new follow up issue, and documented in your GH issue.
+Make sure you don't have more than 2 or 3 missions in progress.
+Stay focused.
 ## Github Issue Flow